 “The standard file layout approach (storing application data in multiple library objects), however, offers a slight performance trade-off.
 Each function call represents a relatively expensive I/O operation.
 All other factors aside, if the goal is to achieve the highest I/O performance a better approach would describe the entire application I/O pattern and then execute a single call.
 If the application places all mesh variables into a single I/O library object, as in the experimental file layout approach, then a single I/O library call could be issued to service all application variables instead of N separate calls.
 Experiments confirm that this approach does improve performance.”[2]

-Approach
+Implementation

-The basic approach for multi-dataset collective IO is not much different from the current implementation of chunk collective IO on a single dataset.
-The major change for the work is that we add data information from multiple datasets to the I/O mapping list and construct MPI larger MPI derived datatypes for collective IO operations.
+The basic approach for multi-dataset collective I/O is similar to the POSIX lio_listio() call, which takes a list of buffers, offsets and lengths to perform read and write operations on a file.
+The major difference from the typical HDF5 API call is that the new routines add information from multiple datasets to the I/O mapping list and construct larger MPI derived datatypes for collective I/O operations.
+Internally, the multi-dataset implementation will be similar to the current implementation of collective chunk I/O on a single dataset.

 The following example chart shows the conceptual implementation approach for the new API functions

+Note that soring the list by file addresses is necessary because MPI requires the filetype to consist of derived datatypes whose displacements are monotonically non-decreasing

 New API Functions